DefinitionThis section has been translated automatically.

 Dosage and method of useThis section has been translated automatically.

-- For the 5% Imiquimod cream (Aldara), use as follows: Apply a thin layer 3 times/week before bedtime and leave on the skin for 6-10 hours.
+Imiquimod is marketed in two concentrations, 5% and 3.75%, with the former being used more frequently.
+For the 5% Imiquimod cream (Aldara), apply a thin layer 3 times/week before going to bed and leave on the skin for 6-10 hours.

-- For superficial basal cell carcinoma: Apply a thin layer once a day for 5 days/week and leave for 8-10 hours.
+- For superficial basal cell carcinoma: apply a thin layer once a day for 5 days/week and leave on for 8-10 hours.
 Treatment for a total of 6 weeks.
-Numerous studies prove the good healing (80%).
-At present, however, the Imiquimod therapy is not yet covered by all statutory health insurance companies.
-It is recommended that you apply to your insurance company for coverage in advance of a planned therapy.
+Numerous studies confirm good healing (80%).
+However, Imiquimod therapy is not yet covered by all statutory health insurance companies.
+It is advisable to apply to the insurance provider for cost coverage in advance of a planned therapy.
 Topical treatment is a suitable alternative to surgical resection for superficial tumors, especially for multiple trunk skin basal cell carcinomas.

-- For actinic keratoses: application 3 times/week for 4 weeks at the affected areas.
-Further cycle if necessary.
-In an open study with 829 volunteers a cure rate of 85.4% was reported.
+- For actinic keratoses: application 3 times/week for 4 weeks on the affected areas.
+Further cycle if required.
+In an open study with 829 volunteers, a cure rate of 85.4% was reported.

-- Condylomata acuminata: application 3 times/week for a total of 3-4 weeks.
+- Condylomata acuminata: Apply 3 times/week for a total of 3-4 weeks.

-- For the 3.75% imiquimod in cream base (cyclara), the following application applies for actinic keratoses: 1 sachet of the cream is applied once a day in the evening to the face and/or the hairless scalp.
-The first treatment cycle lasts for 2 weeks, followed by a therapy break of 2 weeks, followed by another treatment phase of 2 weeks (2 on - 2 off - 2 on).
-If the local skin reactions (possibly also the systemic side effects), which usually occur at the end of the 2nd and 6th week of treatment, are not acceptable, the treatment can be temporarily interrupted.
-The complete remission is 67% 6 months after the end of treatment.
+- For the 3.75% imiquimod in cream base (Zyklara), the following application applies for actinic keratoses: 1 sachet of the cream is applied once daily in the evening to the face and/or hairless scalp.
+The first treatment cycle lasts 2 weeks, followed by a treatment break of 2 weeks, then a new treatment phase of 2 weeks (2 on - 2 off - 2 on).
+If the local skin reactions (possibly also the systemic side effects), which can usually occur at the end of the 2nd and 6th week of treatment, are unacceptable, treatment can be temporarily interrupted.
+Complete remission is 67% 6 months after the end of treatment.

 Undesirable effectsThis section has been translated automatically.